tjazerzen/sol-sniper-bot/README.md

   - Set `0` to disable.
 - `MAX_POOL_SIZE` - Bot will buy only if the pool size is less than or equal the specified amount.
   - Set `0` to disable.

+#### Checking for rugs

+For checking rugs, we use rugcheck.xyz API.
+For every mint address, we check the coin rugcheck safety score.
+If the score is more than the specified threshold, the bot will not buy the token.

+- `RUGCHECK_XYZ_CHECK` - Set to `true` to check for rugs.
+- `RUGCHECK_XYZ_MAX_SCORE` - Maximum score for the token to be considered safe.

 ## Disclaimer